luxonis/depthai-docs-website/source/pages/faq.rst

 - **All in One Dev.
 Kits** (`OAK-D-CM4 <https://shop.luxonis.com/collections/all-in-one-dev-kits/products/depthai-rpi-compute-module-4-edition>`__) -
   this one has a built-in Raspberry Pi Compute Module 4.
 So you literally plug it into power and HDMI, and it boots up showing off the power of DepthAI.

-- **Embedded with WiFi/BT** (`OAK-D-IoT-40 <https://shop.luxonis.com/products/bw1092>`__ and `OAK-D-IoT-75 <https://shop.luxonis.com/collections/iot/products/oak-d-iot-75>`__) - We have two models that have additional 128MB NOR flash, so they can boot
-  on their own out of the NOR flash, and no host needs to be present to run.
-In contrast, the `OAK-D-CM4 <https://shop.luxonis.com/collections/all-in-one-dev-kits/products/depthai-rpi-compute-module-4-edition>`__ can also run on its own, but it is still booting over USB from the Raspberry Pi.
-On OAK-D-IoT-40 and OAK-D-IoT-75, the Myriad X can run completely `standalone <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__ and with no other devices.
-  The built-in ESP32 then provides easy/convenient WiFi/BT support (`more info here <https://docs.luxonis.com/projects/hardware/en/latest/pages/guides/getting-started-with-iot.html>`__)
-  as well as popular integrations like plug-and-play AWS-IoT support, great iOS/Android BT examples, etc.

 More products in `store <https://shop.luxonis.com/>`__.

 More details - including open source 3D files and schematics, can be found in `hardware documentation <https://docs.luxonis.com/projects/hardware/en/latest/>`__.